 Rosehip oil for fungal acne

 Fungal acne is caused by an overgrowth of yeast, a type of fungus, that is normally present on the skin.
 This overgrowth causes an infection in hair follicles which causes itchy pus-filled pimples and whiteheads.

 Rosehip oil is rich in phenols, compounds which are antifungal, antiviral and antibacterial.
 Although rosehip oil may help fight fungal acne to some degree, it’s not an appropriate treatment on its own.

-The primary treatment for fungal acne is taking prescription antifungal medication by mouth.
+The primary treatment for fungal acne is prescription-strength antifungal medication taken orally.
 Your dermatologist can diagnose fungal acne and prescribe the appropriate medicine.
 Topical antifungal cream may also be recommended.

 Other Benefits of Rosehip Oil